-Oxford says her sons complained of burns when she picked them up from “Happiness Is A Learning Center” day care last Friday.
+Oxford says her sons complained of burns when she picked them up from “Happiness Is A Learning Center” day care in their hometown of Vinita, Oklahoma on Friday.

 Over the weekend they were taken to the Claremore Regional Hospital due to the burns, and then Hillcrest Medical Center where they were recommended to fly to the Shriners Hospital in Galveston for treatment.

 Now, the Department of Human Services is investigating the claims.

 DHS says the owner of the day care voluntarily shut the doors as a result of the claims.